Thomas-git-kul/StartToBrew/README.md

 4. Scan the QR code in the expo go app

 ## How to contribute to the project
-Everybody pushes changes on their local branch.
+You create a branch for each functionality that is added.
-Then you merge with the dev branch.
+When you're done implementing that funcitonality, you merge with the dev branch.
+Before merging a pull request check is run, make sure that no tests fail and make changes accordingly.
+After merging with dev, check if the functionlity works in preview deployment.
-Finally, you merge to the main.
+If everything is fine there, you can merge dev with the main branch.